 - Severe back pain

 - Indirectly from an infected person.
-In rare instances, airborne virus can spread farther, possibly through the ventilation system in a building, infecting people in other rooms or on other floors.
+Rarely, smallpox can spread through the air inside buildings, infecting people in other rooms or on other floors.

-- Via contaminated items.
-Smallpox can also spread through contact with contaminated clothing and bedding, although the risk of infection from these sources is less common.
+- Through contaminated items.
+Smallpox can also spread through contact with contaminated clothing and bedding.
+But getting smallpox this way is less likely.

 Most people who get smallpox survive.
-However, a few rare varieties of smallpox are almost always fatal.
-These more-severe forms most commonly affect pregnant women and people with impaired immune systems.
+However, some rare types of smallpox are almost always deadly.
+These more-severe forms are most common in pregnant women and children.

 People who recover from smallpox usually have severe scars, especially on the face, arms and legs.
-In some cases, smallpox may cause blindness.
+Sometimes, smallpox causes vision loss (blindness).

-Immunity or partial immunity after a smallpox vaccine may last up to 10 years, and 20 years with revaccination.
-If an outbreak ever occurred, people who were vaccinated as children would still likely receive a new vaccination after direct exposure to someone with the virus.
+If you had the smallpox vaccine as a child, you have some level of protection against the smallpox virus.
+Full or partial immunity after a smallpox vaccine may last up to 10 years, and 20 years with booster shots.
+If an outbreak happened, people who got vaccinated as children would likely get a new vaccination if they were exposed to the virus.